 \subsection{The numerical solution}

-In this section we shall not attempt to solve the equations of motion, but instead find a suitable, and compact, analytical approximation to the solution, by comparing the specific features of the solution that can be seen in the numerical behavior.
-For simplicity we shall reduce the number of dimensions to one spatial dimension and a temporal dimension, i.e. (1+1) dimensions, with respect to which the spatial behavior is parameterized~\footnote{Ignoring the differences between affine parameters and co-ordinate time.}.

-We expect some results to hold both in one and three spatial dimensions, where elements of a one-dimensional vector space are replaced with elements of a three-dimensional vector space.
-To highlight such cases, we shall use the standard bold-face notation to describe one-dimensional vectors that can be replaced with three dimensional vectors and have the expression be true, e.g.~\(\mathbf{x}\) and \(\mathbf{q}\).
-At the same time, when the expression doesn't immediately generalize to higher dimensions we shall drop the bold-face, e.g.~\(x\) and \(q\).

-As it happens,~\cref{eq:N2-relat} can be solved numerically, and can even produce a representation in semi-analytical form in the case of (1+1) dimension.
-This solution is neither analytical in the conventional sense, nor sufficiently compact to be quoted in the text~\cite{mathematica}.
-We shall use this numerical solution in 1+1 dimension, to inform an approximate analytical solution that is compact enough to build a relativistic Langevin equation upon it.
-The more detailed analytical solution produced by Mathematica, while more accurate in describing the underlying behavior, is much more complex, and will not lend itself to an equation that looks remotely like \cref{eq:langevin-classical}.

-By comparing the numerical solutions of~\cref{eq:N2-relat} and \cref{eq:bath-motion-classical} in~\cref{fig:galilean-relativistic-comp}, we can see that relativistic corrections manifest as \begin{enumerate*}[label=(\roman*)] \item A shift in eigenfrequency of plane wavelets (see \cref{fig:galilean-relativistic-comp}) of the bath oscillators. \item A slight dependence of the wavelet phase of the bath oscillators on the position of the Brownian particle \(\mathbf{x}\) (see \cref{fig:xi-contour,fig:xi-3d,fig:x-dependence}). \item Smaller sub-oscillations along contours of constant phase, (\cref{fig:xi-3d}).
+By comparing the numerical solutions of~\cref{eq:N2-relat} and \cref{eq:bath-motion-classical} in~\cref{fig:galilean-relativistic-comp}, we can see that relativistic corrections manifest as \begin{enumerate*}[label=(\roman*)] \item a shift in eigenfrequency of plane wavelets (see \cref{fig:galilean-relativistic-comp}) of the bath oscillators. \item a slight dependence of the wavelet phase of the bath oscillators on the position of the tagged particle \(\mathbf{x}\) (see \cref{fig:xi-contour,fig:xi-3d,fig:x-dependence}). \item smaller sub-oscillations along contours of constant phase, (\cref{fig:xi-3d}).
 This effect is weak, and ignoring it only slightly reduces the \(\chi^{2}\) of the numerical fit, but greatly reduces the complexity of the following manipulations. \end{enumerate*} So in order to build a Lorentz-covariant analogue of \cref{eq:bath-motion-classical}, we will need to incorporate these features.

-We do this by introducing an adjusted or renormalized frequency \(\bar{\omega}\), and a relativistic-correction phase \(\xi(\mathbf{x}(t))\) into the sinusoidal forms of the bath dynamics.
-These two corrections play a crucial role in building the solution to the dynamical problem, and they have a clear physical origin as summarized below.
+We do this by introducing an adjusted or renormalised frequency \(\bar{\omega}\), and a relativistic-correction phase \(\xi(\mathbf{x}(t))\) into the sinusoidal forms of the bath dynamics.
+These two corrections play a crucial role in building the solution to the dynamical problem, and they have a clear physical origin as summarised below.

 The renormalization of the oscillator frequencies \(\omega_i\) is entirely expected since the dynamics of the relativistic oscillator is nonlinear (see \cref{eq:eom-rel-q} versus \cref{eq:bath-motion-classical}).
 As we know from classical mechanics, the eigenfrequency of an anharmonic oscillator is given by the eigenfrequeny of the corresponding harmonic oscillator plus a correction which depends on the anharmonic coefficients (as well as the square of the amplitude), see e.g.~\cite[pp.87-88]{Landau}.